isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-bed-bugs-fast/index.md

 ##  How to Get Rid Of Bed Bugs Fast

 These bugs suck blood from humans and leave them with itchy welts.
-[Bed bugs](https://pestpolicy.com/does-lavender-kill-[bed-bugs](https://pestpolicy.com/how-to-get-rid-of-bed-bug-bite-scars/)/) can invade your headboards, box springs, bed frames, and even sleeping mattresses.
-It's no surprise that my readers asked me to craft a comprehensive guide on h [ow to get rid of bed bugs. ](https://www.bedbugs. umn.
+[Bed bugs](https://pestpolicy.com/does-lavender-kill-[bed-bugs](https://pestpolicy.com/how-to-get-rid-of-bed-bug-bite-scars/)/)can invade your headboards, box springs, bed frames, and even sleeping mattresses.
+It's no surprise that my readers asked me to craft a comprehensive guide on h [ow to get rid of bed bugs. ](https://www.bedbugs.umn.

 edu/bed-bug-control-in-residences)